code-and-effect/effective_website/TALK3.md

 # What the heck is a rails engine?

-A rails engine is a miniature application that you can host within your main rails app.
+A rails engine is a gem that runs within your main rails app.

+Inside that gem can be models, controllers, views, database migrations, anything.

 It's a mini rails app, inside your rails app.

+A Rails application is actually just a "supercharged" engine, with the Rails::Application class inheriting a lot of its behavior from Rails::Engine

-Examples: devise, spree, refinery
+Examples: devise, spree, refinery CMS

 # Why would I use one?